tovermannetje/tover_hud/README.md

 By Tover , Tover's Services

 **Do you want more of these high-quality scripts ?
-Feel free to join my discord https://discord.me/tover**
+Feel free to join my discord https://discord.me/tover** If you have questions, bugs or suggestions also feel free to join my discord !

 # What to do ?
 1) Be sure to install esx_status and esx_basicneeds